MORE THAN JUST ENGLISH

 Alongside the city’s stylish and vibrant mix of indoor shopping malls and high street stores, there are the unique and small specialist shops of the Laines (a labyrinth of narrow streets and alleyways near the seafront).
 Here you can explore a maze of quirky and fun shops selling antiques, jewellery, designer clothes and much more.

-Some of the places you could visit within an hour and a half’s drive include the historic towns of Lewes, Chichester, Royal Tunbridge Wells, Portsmouth and London.
-You could also visit Bodiam, Arundel or Lewes Castles or the historic houses of Parham, Bateman and Standen.
+Some of the places you could visit within an hour and half's drive include the historic towns of Lewes, Chichester, Royal Tunbridge Wells, Portsmouth and London.
+You could also visit Bodiam, Arundel or Lewes castle or the historic houses of Parham, Bateman’s, Standen, Regency Town and Michelham Priory.
 Sussex also has a wealth of picturesque villages and famous gardens including Alfriston, Lindfield, Petworth, Leonardslee and Nymans.

 For more information about Brighton please visit www.visitbrighton.com